paulkernfeld/glx/README.md

 Possible extension: use heuristics to consider fewer stations

-# Final Product

-## Rendering a map
+# Rendering a map

 Goals: produce useful and informative maps of the Somerville area.

+Two tricky problems here:

+1. What do I want to draw?
+2. How do I draw it?

-## What should the map show?
+## What do I want to draw?

+The map should:

-1. It should show the new, old, and/or difference in travel time.
+1. show the new, old, and/or difference in travel time
-2. I should be able to orient myself and to approximately find a particular building.
+2. orient myself and to approximately find a particular building
-3. It should look inoffensive.
+3. look inoffensive
-4. It should convey the scale of the city.
+4. convey the scale of the city

+## This implies:

 # End